 Machi is a very intelligent girl who loves to study and is very humble.
 She's relatively shy as well but is great when it comes to spoken academic subjects like speeches, unlike Yuki.

 Satou-Sensei is a pretty awkward 24-year old succubus who's shy mainly because she often strongly attracts people of the opposite gender because of her nature.
 Her awkwardness is often the source of the comedy relating to her.

 Hikari is basically an honest, lovable, and lively extroverted girl.
 She's not smart and not studious.
 Her personality is very necessary for this story, but I didn’t really see her as anything "new" or "special" per se.
 Overall, this series has some really lovable characters; watching them overcome their nature, seeing them grow closer together, and witnessing their group dynamic are probably the most fulfilling aspects of this series.

 As I mentioned numerous times throughout this review, I truly enjoyed the entirety of this series this series and actually re-watched some scenes several times!

-This series was an unexpectedly entertaining watch as it followed the biology teacher, Talanashi-sensei, as he helps four girl with their demi-human characteristics.
+This series was an unexpectedly entertaining watch as it followed the biology teacher, Takahashi-sensei, as he helps four girl with their demi-human characteristics.
+The series surprisingly goes pretty deep into the scientific logic of "demi-humans".
 The art was nothing spectacular, but the vibrancy of the colors helped to set a light-hearted mood for the viewers.
 The VAs and music were only slightly above average, but the opening set the tone perfectly for the series.
 The characters were the strongest point of the series because of their diverse, non-archetype personalities also because of the group dynamic that the characters create together.

 Bottom line: would I recommend this to you?

-If you like school, cute girls, and/or fantasy, then yes this is a great series to check out.
+If you like light-hearted, school, cute girls, and/or fantasy anime, then yes this is a great series to check out.